Which Garmin Watch to Buy in 2026: 13 Models Compared

 Best for Each Use Case

 The sweet spot in Garmin's 2026 lineup.
 Multi-band GPS/GNSS for accurate tracking even in urban canyons, a vibrant AMOLED display, and every core training metric including Training Status, Daily Readiness, Endurance Score, and Hill Score.
 At 47g, it is comfortable for daily wear and 13-day battery means weekly charging.
-Frequently discounted to ~$300 from $450 MSRP. [src1, src2, src6]
+Now ~$440 after the June 2026 discounts rolled back, close to its $450 MSRP. [src1, src2, src6]

 Best for Serious Runners: Forerunner 970 (~$750) -- Check price

 Garmin's most advanced running watch.
 The Elevate Gen5 HR sensor and ECG capability (FDA-certified) set it apart.
 New metrics include Running Economy, Step Speed Loss, and Impact Load Factor -- data previously requiring lab testing.
 Titanium bezel with sapphire lens.
 Offline maps, flashlight, speaker/mic for calls.
-Reviewers describe it as a "Fenix-ified 965" at $350 less than the Fenix 8 47mm. [src2, src5, src6]
+Reviewers describe it as a "Fenix-ified 965"; it is back at its $749.99 MSRP and now sits ~$237 below the Fenix 8 AMOLED 47mm. [src2, src5, src6]

-The flagship multisport GPS watch.
+The flagship multisport GPS watch, back near its $1,000 MSRP at ~$987 after June's discounting reversed.
 Rated for diving to 40m, full TopoActive offline maps with ClimbPro, and the broadest sport profile selection in any Garmin (40+ activities).
 Up to 29 days battery in smartwatch mode (AMOLED).
 The 47mm model weighs 88g -- noticeably heavier than Forerunner models.
 Available in 43mm, 47mm, and 51mm sizes. [src1, src3, src4]

 Launched September 2025, the Fenix 8 Pro is Garmin's first smartwatch with built-in LTE cellular and inReach two-way satellite messaging.
-AMOLED 47mm at $1,199, AMOLED 51mm at $1,299, and the eye-watering microLED 51mm at $1,999 (brightest screen on any smartwatch).
+The AMOLED 47mm is back at its ~$1,200 launch price after briefly dipping to ~$950 in June, with the AMOLED 51mm and the eye-watering microLED 51mm at $1,999 (brightest screen on any smartwatch).
 Adds ECG, Elevate Gen 5 HR sensor with extra skin thermometer, and all Fenix 8 features.
 The microLED variant is overkill for almost everyone -- the AMOLED 47mm is the model most buyers should consider.
 LTE plans run $7.99-$16.99/mo. [src8]

 Best for Ultra-Endurance: Enduro 3 (~$900) -- Check price

 Up to 320 hours of GPS tracking with solar charging -- nothing else comes close.
 Titanium construction at 68g is lighter than the Fenix 8.
 MIP solar display sacrifices color vibrancy for extreme battery endurance.
 Only available in 51mm, which may be too large for smaller wrists.
-Built for 100-mile ultras and multi-day expeditions. [src2, src3, src7]
+Built for 100-mile ultras and multi-day expeditions.
+Now ~$900, back at its full MSRP. [src2, src3, src7]

 Best for Lifestyle/Fitness: Venu 4 (~$550) -- Check price